-Avonbourne Boys' & Girls' Academies The best in everyone[TM]
+Avonbourne Boys' & Girls' Academies The best in everyoneTM Part of United Learning

-/ Part of United Learning Part of United Learning shutter speed and aperture.
+Fait of United Learning shutter speed and aperture.
 Using Photoshop to modify images. updating its ideologies for a modern audience.
 Year 13 Component 2 - Television in a Global Age Coursework completion of cross media production - completion of production task 1.
-Exploration of a UK based and International (non- American) television drama.
+Exploration of a UK based and International (non-American) television drama.
 This part of the exam expects learners to be able apply knowledge of media language, representation, audience, and media industries.
 It also expects learners to know, apply and critically engage with a range of concepts and media theorists.
-Completion of the first production task from the cross-media production.
 Component 2 - Publishing.
 Investigation into an old mainstream and modern 'niche' targeted magazine.
 Coursework (Non-examined assessment) completion of production task 2.
-Exploration of a mainstream magazine from around the 1960s and a more recent publication aimed at a specialist, often counter- hegemonic readership.
+Exploration of a mainstream magazine from around the 1960s and a more recent publication aimed at a specialist, often counterhegemonic readership.
 Completion of second production task from the cross-media production.
+Completion of the first production task from the cross-media production.